-- There is a contentious resolution on the agenda - The holding is of a size which could potentially influence the voting outcome - Border to Coast needs to register its full voting interest - Border to Coast has co-filed a shareholder resolution - A company is seeking approval for a merger or acquisition - Border to Coast deems it appropriate
+- There is a contentious resolution on the agenda - The holding is of a size which could potentially influence the voting outcome - Border to Coast needs to register its full voting interest - Border to Coast has co-filed a shareholder resolution - A company is seeking approval for a merger or acquisition

+• Border to Coast deems it appropriate

-Lending can also be restricted in these circumstances.
+Stock lending can also be restricted in these circumstances.

 Where appropriate Border to Coast will consider co-filing shareholder resolutions which support the long term economic interests of shareholders and will notify the Authority in advance of doing so.
-Equally the Authority may encourage Border to Coast to co-file resolutions which support its objectives.
+Equally the Authority may encourage Border to Coast to co-file resolutions which support its objectives, where it is made aware of such opportunities for example through the Local Authority Pension Fund Forum (LAPFF).